LukasMurdock/cse-174/01-GettingStarted.md

 - symbol (Honestly, I have no idea)
 - null (the only value of its own type.
 However, null is a fat liar.
 Due to a [bug](https://2ality.com/2013/10/typeof-null.html) in JavaScript, it pretends to be an object)

 Why are there so many different Java types for *numbers*?!
 Because computer science hits memory limits.
 Remember Gangnam Style?
-It was the first YouTube video to hit over 2 billion views–it hit the limit for integers!
+It was the first YouTube video to hit over 2 billion views, and it hit the limit for integers!
+These limits have more to do with Computer Science than coding.

 On the other hand, historically, memory was extremely limited where *every* byte mattered, and in many cases it still does.
 But for most cases `double` and `long` will achieve everything you need.
-JavaScript only has two data types for numbers: `number` and `bigint`.
+And JavaScript only has two data types for numbers: `number` and `bigint`.

+The different types in Java are different sizes, what do these mean precisely?
+Honestly, don’t know.
+Probably something like “space in the memory” or something.

 - `byte` = 1 Byte, signed = [1 sign bit and 7 magnitude bits](https://en.wikipedia.org/wiki/Signed_number_representations#Two.27s_complement)
 - `short` = 2 Bytes, signed = 1 sign bit and 15 magnitude bits